Manaen/DancingLinks/README.md

 dld4.hs same as dld3.hs but reduces the number of access to memory by the algorithm

 how to run the program:
 when you run main, you are asked to input the file adress containing the test data, and voila! after the program finishes it prints the number of found solutions into a file named Output.txt
+update the function myTrace match the place where you want the output datei to be found